 Another fun contemporary art museum in Amsterdam!

-We access the museum by showing our Go City Pass at the door; no need to explain anything.
+I accessed the museum by showing my Go City Pass at the door; no need to explain anything.

 #4 Hop on Canal Cruises from Rijksmuseum